Trial Master File (eTMF)

 User permissions are granted within the node properties.
 Read about properties further below.

 To give someone access to the entire TMF, use the master permission ‘grant access to all files and folders’ within the host permissions.
 This is a simple shortcut to giving full access instead of checking the permissions on every folder.
-For other users who only need view or modify access on specific folders/files (Nodes), open the properties for the applicable node and include that user as a view-only user, or a view-and-modify user.

 Accessing the TMF